-Scoring Criteria Points 1.
-Presents an excellent, clear, feasible and relevant plan.
-5 2.
-Presents an excellent plan for participatory Community engagement likely to ensure that Community's priorities are significantly represented in the project's efforts.
-15 3.
-Demonstrates applicant's significant experience successfully working with target communities in engagement, outreach, education and/or design charette type process.
-15 4.
-Presents a plan that is likely to provide solid information that will allow for future SRC- generator and Community partnerships.
-15 5.
-Presents a plan that is likely to provide material for a Guidance Report documenting lessons learned and best practices to help other SRC-generating projects.
-10 6.
-Presents a plan that will likely substantially increase the extent to which SRC-generating GI provides Community-identified benefits.
-20 7.
-Presents a plan that knowledgeably and meaningfully addresses current and/or historical social or environmental injustices faced by the community in which the proposed project is located.
-10 8.
-Includes a detailed budget and narrative that justifies the proposed budget.
-10 9.
-Additional Points: Applicant is a qualifying local District business or nonprofit entity.
-5 TOTAL 105 column tions for applicants: Ensure that you answer all of the questions below.
-In the to the right, indicate Yes, No, or NA for "not applicable".
-Submit this complete ent as one of the first pages of your application. ed 1 Is the cover sheet (Appendix 3) completed and signed - and included as part of the application?
+Scoring Criteria Points 1 Presents an excellent, clear, feasible and relevant plan.
+5 2 Presents an excellent plan for participatory Community engagement likely to ensure that a Community's priorities are significantly represented in the project's efforts.
+15 3 Demonstrates applicant's significant experience successfully working with target Communities in engagement, outreach, education and/or design charette type process.
+15

+4 Presents a plan that is likely to provide solid information that will allow for 15 future SRC-generator and Community partnerships.
+5 Presents a plan that is likely to provide material for a Guidance Report 10 documenting lessons learned and best practices to help other SRC- generating projects.
+6 Presents a plan that will likely substantially increase the extent to which 20 SRC-generating GI provides Community-identified benefits.
+7 Presents a plan that knowledgeably and meaningfully addresses current 10 and/or historical social or environmental injustices faced by the community in which the proposed project is located 8 Includes a detailed budget and narrative that justifies the proposed budget 10 9 Additional Points: Applicant is a qualifying local District business or 5 nonprofit entity ns for applicants: Do not upload this checklist.
+This checklist is for your f you use the checklist, you will want to answer all of the questions below.
+This is not part of your application.
+1 Does the applicant provide a brief summary of the project?
 2 Is the application from one entity, as the Applicant?
-3 Does the application include a Table of Contents?
-4 Is the named Applicant eligible for funding according to section 1.6 of the RFA?
-5 If project eligibility conditions appear in Section 1.6 of the RFA, does the project fit these conditions?
-6 Is the application formatted in accordance with section 3.1 of the RFA?
-7 Does the application include a project description and all of the information required for the scoring rubric that appears at the end of Section 7 of the RFA?
-8 Is there a numeric budget?
-9 Is there a budget narrative justifying each budget line item?
-10 Do the line items in the application budget consider the allowable and non-allowable costs in Section 3.2 subsection c.4 of the RFA?
-11 Did the applicant read the General Terms and Conditions document (Appendix 1)?
-12 Does the application package include the first page and signed last page of the DOEE Promises, Certifications, Assertions, and Assurances (Appendix 2)?
-13 Does the application package include a Certificate of Good Standing that reflects a date within 6 months of the deadline date?
+3 Is the named Applicant eligible for funding according to section 1.6 of the RFA?
+4 If project eligibility conditions appear in Section 1.6 of the RFA, does the project fit these conditions?
+5 Is project application narrative included ?
+6 Does the application include a project description and all of the information required for the scoring rubric that appears at the end of Section 7 of the RFA?
+7 Is there a numeric budget?
+8 Is there a budget narrative justifying each budget line item?
+9 Do the line items in the application budget consider the allowable and non-allowable costs in Section 3.1 subsection b.2.iii of the RFA?
+10 Did the applicant read the General Terms and Conditions document (Appendix 1)?
+11 Does the application package include the first page and signed last page of the DOEE Promises, Certifications, Assertions, and Assurances (Appendix 2)?
+12 Does the application package include a Certificate of Good Standing that reflects a date within 6 months of the deadline date?